 [Available]

-This feeling of being physically restrained echoed my thoughts on the power dynamics that filter the information we receive, especially how sacred texts are interpreted.
-Perhaps the struggle of creating something against the natural grain of the paper made me name the drawing सत्ता / Sattā, which means 'a reign' or 'a seat of power' as the dark, controlled lines sit in sharp contrast to the light, fibrous surface of the papyrus.
+This sense of being restricted by the medium echoed my thoughts on the power dynamics that filter the information we receive, particularly the ways in which sacred texts are interpreted and controlled.
+The struggle of mark-making against the natural grain of the paper led to the title, as the dark, controlled lines sit in sharp contrast to the light, fibrous surface of the papyrus, a visual representation of the tension between rigid authority and the organic origins of knowledge.

 सत्ता / Sattā, 2024